altruios/namshubettulpa/public/namshubettuple/vows.md

 "It is in front of me"
 "I mean like a screen, imagine you are looking at a screen, right" "And it's in front of me,"
-"Aye, your field of vision, imagine you are a little dot - looking at that screen. right now it’s black - that’s all you can see."
+"Aye, your field of vision.
+imagine you are a little dot - looking at that screen. right now it’s black - that’s all you can see."
 ~Rossin sighed.~
 "This isn’t very easy to explain, you are going to look to your left.